MED0001151603 – This website contains imagery which is only suitable for audiences 18+. All surgery contains risks,

 • Addresses forehead lines

-• Can be combined with blepharoplasty (eyelid lift) to widen the eyes
+• Can be combined with Blepharoplasty (Eyelid Lift) to target the eyes

-• It can be done under local anaesthesia or general anaesthesia
+• Can be done under local anaesthesia or general anaesthesia

-• The surgery takes 30 to 60 mins to perform
+• Takes 30 to 60 minutes to perform

-• The recovery time is often of a few days
+• Involves a recovery time of a few days

-Case: 62 yo female with descent and drop in the brow creating excess skin in the upper eyelid.
-Brow lift elevates the brow and “opens the eye”.
+Case: A 62-year-old female with a descent and drop in the brow that creates excess skin in the upper eyelid.
+A Brow Lift elevates the brow.

 Types of Brow Lift Surgery

-• Coronal brow lift – through a longer forehead incision often on the hairline.
-This brow lift is effective in severe cases of brow drop and heavier skin types
+A Coronal Brow Lift is performed through a longer forehead incision often on the hairline.
+This Brow Lift can be effective in severe cases of brow drop and heavier skin types.

-• Endoscopic brow lift – a less invasive surgery to lift the eyebrows, allows elevating of the inner brow and outer brow there a series of smaller incisions in the hairline
+An Endoscopic Brow Lift is a less invasive surgery to lift the eyebrows.
+It allows the elevation of the inner brow and outer brow and involves a series of smaller incisions in the hairline.

-• Temporal brow lift – used to elevate the outer par of the brow.
-This is the most common brow lift we perform as it is often the heavier outer brow that drops first and is the procedure of choice to address excess skin folds at the outer corner of the eye
+A Temporal Brow Lift is used to elevate the outer part of the brow.
+This is the most common Brow Lift we perform as it is often the heavier outer brow that drops first and is the procedure of choice to address excess skin folds at the outer corner of the eye

 Types of Brow Lift Procedures